by Angela Van Alten, Nutritionist and Beekeeper's Daughter

-More and more royal jelly benefits are coming to light on an almost daily basis.
-I'm very happy to report to you the results of several more studies done on royal jelly and how this amazing food can benefit your health and the health of your loved ones.
+More and more royal jelly benefits are coming to light on what seems like a daily basis.
+Scientists from around the globe are studying this unique compound from the hive that has over 300 unique substances in it.
+I'm very happy to report to you the results of nine more studies done on royal jelly and how this amazing food can benefit your health and the health of your loved ones.

 Arthritis sufferers are going to be very excited about this.
 Recently a group of scientists got together to develop a potential medicine for rheumatoid arthritis.
 They choose to study a compound in royal jelly called 10-hydroxy-2-decenoic acid.
 We'll just call it 10H2DA for short though.

 I won't bore you with the scientific details, but what the researchers found was that the 10H2DA blocked two pro-inflammatory signaling pathways.

 This means that one of the benefits of royal jelly is that it helps 'turn off' the message that your body wrongfully sends out when autoimmune issues are present telling your body to 'create inflammation'.